uyennguyen16900/contractor2/README.md

-My proposal for my contractor project is to make a website where people can post about their pets.
+My proposal for my contractor project is to help shelter animals get adopted and find a loving home.
+Users or animal care facilities can create profiles of shelter pets with photos (still working on uploading image) and detailed descriptions.